 But if you have student loan debt, you might have some extra considerations when applying for an FHA mortgage.
 Here’s an overview of the FHA mortgage guidelines as they relate to student loans.

 FHA mortgages are home loans offered by approved lenders and insured by the Federal Housing Administration (FHA).
 This insurance offsets lenders’ risk, allowing them to lend to borrowers who may not be considered ideal home candidates because of lower income or credit scores.

-As a result, FHA loans can offer better interest rates to borrowers than conventional mortgages, with more-flexible requirements for down payment and credit history.
-Generally with FHA loans, you will need at least a 3.5% down payment with a credit score of 580 or higher for maximum financing.
+As a result, FHA loans can offer better interest rates to borrowers than conventional mortgages, with more flexible requirements for a down payment and credit history.
+Generally with FHA loans, you will need at least a 3.5% down payment and a credit score of 580 or higher for maximum financing.

 To qualify for an FHA mortgage, your debt-to-income (DTI) ratio, which compares monthly debt payments with monthly income, needs to be 43% or less (including the potential mortgage payment).

 That’s where student loans come in—your student loans will be considered in calculating your DTI for an FHA loan, even if you’re not currently making payments on them.
 In fact, student loans may be treated somewhat differently than your other debt payments.

 FHA loans are offered by private lenders, which may have their own credit, income, DTI, and down-payment requirements.
 For that reason, it’s important to shop around to find mortgage lenders willing to work with you, and to find a low-cost loan that meets your needs.